triggermesh/docs/docs/get-started/quickstart.md

     ```

     Alternatively, visit the [releases page](https://github.com/triggermesh/tmctl/releases) to manually download the latest version for your platform and make sure the path of the downloaded binary is configured in the `PATH` environment variable.

+=== "Pre-built binary (Windows)"

+    Visit the [releases page](https://github.com/triggermesh/tmctl/releases) to manually download the latest version for your platform and make sure the path of the downloaded binary is configured in the `PATH` environment variable.

 === "From source"